 ‘Musee des Beaux Arts,’ or ‘Museum of Fine Arts,’ by W.H.
-Auden is a free verse poem which is separated into two parts, or stanzas.
+Auden is a free verse poem that is separated into two parts, or stanzas.
 It was written in December of 1938 while the poet was living in Brussels, Belgium.
 When it was first published it appeared under the title, ‘Palais des beaux arts,’ or ‘Palace of Fine Arts.’
 The modernist magazine New Writing published it in their Spring 1939 issue.

 The title of the poem is drawn from the Musées Royaux des Beaux-Arts de Belgique in Brussels, an institution which is known for its extensive collection of Early Netherlandish paintings.
 It housed works which the poet would later refer to as those done by “Old Masters”.
-You can read the full poem here.

 Summary of Musee des Beaux Arts

 The poem begins with the speaker stating that the “Old Masters” who were responsible for the art he was looking at, knew struggle well.
-Through their paintings they were able to portray suffering in a way that most people never see it.
+Through their paintings, they were able to portray suffering in a way that most people never see it.
 It goes on in the background while others sit, eat, and go about their normal lives.

 He continues on to say that suffering can take many forms and even revolve around the same event, such as the birth of a child.
-In the final lines of the first stanza the speaker mentions martyrs and how their sacrifice is never properly appreciated.
+In the final lines of the first stanza, the speaker mentions martyrs and how their sacrifice is never properly appreciated.
 It fades into the background and is overtaken by the mundane world.

-In the second stanza he refers directly to a piece of art, Landscape with the Fall of Icarus.
-In this work one can observe Icarus falling into the sea in the bottom righthand corner.
-In the foreground there are figures ploughing the land and preparing to sail.
+In the second stanza, he refers directly to a piece of art, Landscape with the Fall of Icarus.
+In this work, one can observe Icarus falling into the sea in the bottom right-hand corner.
+In the foreground, there are figures ploughing the land and preparing to sail.
 No one notices the boy’s suffering or if they do, they make no effort to help.
 Their lives take precedence over another’s struggle.

 Analysis of Musee des Beaux Arts